Nosebleeds are common. Most often they are a nuisance and not a true medical problem. But they can be both.

 - Sit upright and lean forward.
 By remaining upright, you reduce blood pressure in the veins of your nose.
 This discourages further bleeding.
 Sitting forward will help you avoid swallowing blood, which can irritate your stomach.

 - To prevent re-bleeding, don't pick or blow your nose and don't bend down for several hours after the bleeding episode.
 During this time remember to keep your head higher than the level of your heart.
+You can also gently apply some petroleum jelly to the inside of your nose using a cotton swab or your finger.

 - If re-bleeding occurs, blow out forcefully to clear your nose of blood clots and spray both sides of your nose with a decongestant nasal spray containing oxymetazoline (Afrin, Mucinex Moisture Smart, others).
 Pinch your nose again as described above and call your doctor.